Discovery and development of bisphosphonates

-Bisphosphonates are an important class of drugs originally introduced about half a century ago.
+Bisphosphonates are an important class of drugs originally commercialised in the mid to late 20th century.
 They are used for the treatment of osteoporosis and other bone disorders that cause bone fragility and diseases where bone resorption is excessive.
 Osteoporosis is common in post-menopausal women and patients in corticosteroid treatment where biphosphonates have been proven a valuable treatment and also used successfully against Paget's disease, myeloma, bone metastases and hypercalcemia.
 Bisphosphonates reduce breakdown of bones by inhibiting osteoclasts, they have a long history of use and today there are a few different types of bisphosphonate drugs on the market around the world.

 Discovery

 Bisphosphonates were originally synthesized in the 19th century and used in industry for their antiscaling and anticorrosive properties.
 In the late 1960s their potential to treat diseases related to the metabolism of the bones became evident.
 The first generation of bisphosphonates included etidronic acid and clodronic acid which were introduced in the 1970s and 1980s.
 They were the first bisphosphonate drugs to be used successfully in the clinic.
 They have since then been developed further with the intention to make them more potent, enhance their distribution inside the bone and extend the duration of action.
 This has made it possible to give zoledronate, the most recent bisphosphonate drug to be placed on the market, in a single annual dose by intravenous infusion.